Interpret your stickiness analysis

 The cumulative Stickiness chart shows you the percentage of users who triggered the event one or more times on at least the number of days listed on the X-axis.
 For example, users in the 2 days bucket have triggered the event on two or more days over the course of a week (or month) in the time frame of your analysis, while those in the 3 days bucket have done so on three or more days in a week.

 You can also click on a specific data point to inspect the users included in that point.
-See our Help Center article on the Microscope for more information.
+Review the Microscope article for more information.

 Breakdown data table